bbc/bigscreen-player/docs/tutorials/Subtitles.md

 ### As Segments

 Subtitles are delivered "as segments" when the captions' `url` is an URL template.
-An URL is considered a segment template when it ends with a `$...$` block.
+An URL is considered a segment template when it contains a `$...$` block.
 For example:

 ```js
 const captions = [